-1124 Godis Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring SWMBH will submit any SUD Sentinel Event that occurs Through submission to at a contracted residential treatment provider in the Quality MDHHS in the new As SEs Occur new CRM when the SE occurs.
-CRM
+Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring SWMBH will submit any SUD Sentinel Event that occurs at a contracted residential treatment provider in the new CRM when the SE occurs.
+Quality Through submission to MDHHS in the new CRM As SEs Occur The rate for the region, per 1000 persons served, of suicide deaths will demonstrate a decrease from the previous year.
+Quality QMC Quarterly